udohsolomon/My_python_deliberate_practice/README.md

 First of all, don't be afraid, read [Plateau of Productivity].
 More importantly, be patient, a good read from Peter Norvig, titled [Teach Yourself Programming in 10 years].

-"Researchers have shown it takes about ten years to develop expertise in any of a wide variety of areas, including chess playing, music composition, telegraph operation, painting, piano playing, swimming, tennis, and research in neuropsychology and topology.
+"Research has shown it takes about ten years to develop expertise in any of a wide variety of areas, including chess playing, music composition, telegraph operation, painting, piano playing, swimming, tennis, and research in neuropsychology and topology.
 The key is deliberative practice: not just doing it again and again, but challenging yourself with a task that is just beyond your current ability, trying it, analyzing your performance while and after doing it, and correcting any mistakes.
 Then repeat.
 And repeat again.
 There appear to be no real shortcuts" - [Teach Yourself Programming in 10 years]

 ## Motivation